-- ✓ Staff activate a trauma call and notify other services as required e.g. paediatrics, social work, surgery, anaesthetics, radiology or others as required. - ✓ Drugs fluids, intubating/analgesia drugs and blood. - ✓ Equipment airway, pelvic binders (consider putting on the bed prior to arrival), ultrasound. - ✓ Department secure the rest of the department as much as possible, delegating staff to monitor the other patients.
+- Staff activate a trauma call and notify other services as required e.g. paediatrics, surgery, anaesthetics, obstetrics, radiology or others as required. - Drugs fluids, intubating/analgesia drugs and blood. - Equipment airway, pelvic binders (consider putting on the bed prior to arrival), ultrasound. - Department secure the rest of the department as much as possible, delegating staff to monitor the other patients.